 - In the Full Height Cabinet Specification dialog that displays:

 - On the General panel, make any necessary adjustments to the Height, Width, and Cabinet Type.

 For the purposes of this example, we used a Corner cabinet, set the Height to 85" and both the Left and Right Side Widths to 42".

 - Next, we are going to go to the Front panel to remove the existing doors and create two openings, one for wood storage and one for our wood-burning oven.

 Click on the upper door of the cabinet in the preview to select it and click on the Delete button to remove it.
 Select the remaining door and toe kick and Delete them as well.

 If you see shelves after deleting the cabinet doors, select them in the preview image and hit the Delete button.

-If you are unable to select the doors, click Select Cabinet Face Item and then try again
+If you are unable to select the doors, click Select Cabinet Face Item button above the preview, and then try again.

 - Now that we have finished customizing the front of our cabinet, we can go to the Materials panel to specify a material for this cabinet.

-- Once you have completed making changes, click OK to apply them and take a 3D camera view to see the results.
+- Once you have completed making changes, click OK to apply them.

 - You can use a smaller corner cabinet using this same procedure without any Front items to stack on top of this first cabinet, and a cylinder from the Shapes section of the Library Browser to complete this object.